nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ####  2.2.1.
 Design of TopicList

+TopicList is an ArrayList of type Displayable, which is one of two interfaces implemented in the code for EDuke8.
+As such, many of the commands that manipulate the TopicList make use of the package java.util.ArrayList.
+The TopicList is used to store Topics.
+Additionally, each topic stores a NoteList, which contains Notes.

 1. Listing topics in TopicList
 2. Adding a new note
 3. Deleting an existing note
 4. Listing out all notes in a topic

 ![TopicList_Class_Diagram](./images/TopicListAndNotes.png)

-TopicList is an ArrayList of type Displayable, which is one of two interfaces implemented in the code for EDuke8.
-As such, many of the commands that manipulate the TopicList make use of the package java.util.ArrayList.
-The TopicList is used to store Topics.

 #### 2.2.2.
 Implementation of TopicList